Updates on SEO – organic search during the downturn in tourism due to COVID- 19

 Micah Berg 30:38

-two items to wrap up here.
-One is Be sure to send Justin that email with your website, and he’ll compile that report of things you can be working on.
-Because email is Justin at I mag online.com I am eg online COMM And then also one thing I mag is doing for everyone watching this in the vacation rental space. is paying for the monthly masters subscription at vru.
-So that’s www.db.com or th e br.com.
-Sign up for the Masters monthly, the coupon code is coded 19.
+Two items to wrap up here: One is be sure to send Justin that email with your website, and he’ll compile that report of things you can be working on.
+His email is [email protected] And then also one thing IMEG is doing for everyone watching this in the vacation rental space is paying for the monthly masters subscription at VRU.
+So that’s www.vru.com.
+Sign up for the Masters monthly, the coupon code is covid19.
 And you’ll get that for free for the next several months.
 So between doing some marketing stuff, getting this report from Justin, and going on and learning everything that that’s taught at vacation rental university, I mean, guys, we’re trying to help you come out of this thing twice as strong as you ever were.
 You’re making cuts, and that’s cool, and things are scary, but learn, do your marketing.
 And then when you come back, as I kept saying, before you add stuff back in, just ask yourself why like, go learn some of the stuff we do in our business and our businesses and across the board.
 And then as you rebuild from the other side, you know, which employees need to come back which services do you provide?
 Why do you do certain things?
 Why were you paying for x, y, z, you know, determine all that stuff.
 And not only While we recover, but let’s not recover the way we were, let’s recover the way we’ve always wanted to be.
 And this is kind of the opportunity.
 So thanks again, everybody who watches this.
 I know this one was slightly longer but Shane, super appreciate you probably have you back in a week or so just to talk about other stuff because there’s changes so much.
 And so thank you for your time, sir.
 We really appreciate it.
 And everybody, stay safe.
 Be blessed out there.
 And we’ll see you tomorrow.
 Thank you.

 Justin Jones 32:26